elenaferr0/study-leave-doc-generator/api/template/template.typ

   message: "Language must be provided.",
 )

-#let activities = ("lectures", "oral-exam", "written-exam", "office-hours")
+#let activities = ("lectures", "oral-exam", "written-exam", "office-hours-meeting")
 #assert(
   activity in activities,
   message: "Activity must be one of: " + activities.join(", "),